Why Should You Stop Using Focus Groups?

 Why are focus groups problematic?

 When I first set out as a client-side Customer Insight Manager focus groups were frequently suggested to me as a suitable exploratory method of research.
 Initially this wasn’t a problem.
 I was new to the industry.
-However, over the years I gradually become more aware of their frailties.
+However, over the years I gradually became more aware of their frailties.
 I have come across some excellent moderators.
 But I have also seen for myself how focus groups can be misleading and misused.
-The key problems I have experienced include:

-- Respondents often don’t know what they want and tend to respond more favourably towards what is familiar to them rather than what might be new.
+- Respondents often don’t know what they want.
+They tend to respond favourably towards what is familiar to them rather than what might be new.

 - Respondents sometimes say what they think you want them to say.
 I have observed the same respondent say completely contradictory things during a group.
 Seemingly to please the audience.

-- Reactions to stimulus material is highly influenced by how the material is presented and communicated.
-This can be made worse if the moderator isn’t equally comfortable with all the variants.
+- Reactions to stimulus material is about how the material is shown and communicated.
+This can be worse if the moderator isn’t equally comfortable with all the variants.

-- Focus group respondents will over-analyse and rationalise topics (e.g. advertisements) when we are looking for their emotional response as this is often the key driver of the desired behaviour.
+- Focus group respondents will over-analyse and rationalise topics (e.g. advertisements) when we are looking for their emotional response.
+This is often the key driver of the desired behaviour.

-- A single respondent in focus groups may introduce new information into the discussion, and it can completely change the direction of the discussion.
+- A single respondent in focus groups may introduce new information into the discussion and it can completely change the direction of it.
 Sometimes this can be useful, other times you wonder if it didn’t overly influence other respondents.